iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 Around 800-300BCE.
 We don't identify with writings from before that age, but we do read about what's after.
 What is that?

 The axial age is what's formative of modern civilization (worldwide).
-The bronze age collapses (we're not entirely sure why), but it's the greatest fall of civilization we&rsquo;ve ever had as humanity.
-More cultures disappear, more cities end, than we&rsquo;ve ever seen&#x2014;the closest we&rsquo;ve ever been to apocalypse.
-This is another time where there&rsquo;s demand placed on our cognition.
+The bronze age collapses (we're not entirely sure why), but it's the greatest fall of civilization we’ve ever had as humanity.
+More cultures disappear, more cities end, than we’ve ever seen—the closest we’ve ever been to apocalypse.
+This is another time where there’s demand placed on our cognition.

 We invented a new psychotechnology: alphabetical literacy.
 (Earlier, reading and writing was incredibly hard.
 Now you can learn it much more effectively and quickly.)
 So we start to get a capacity for second-order thinking, because we can now write down our thoughts and reflect upon them externally.